Andrew Potter flies EZ8474 from England to Switzerland.

 On time?
 You could have set your watch to it - we were precisely one hour late taking off.
 EasyJet blames a delay in getting a wheelchair passenger off the previous flight.
 We make up time and arrive half an hour late.

-My Seat: 14A - EasyJet have only recently introduced alocated seating which is a real treat.
+My Seat: 14A - easyJet has only recently introduced allocated seating which is a real treat.
 But it's a tight fit.
 Sliding my iPad into the seat pocket halves my legroom.

 How full?
 Fully full.